Nanoscale defects as probes of time reversal symmetry breaking

 Clearly, one has for the real part of the appropriate conductivity in the two cases at $\omega = \omega_c$,

-\be \text{Re} \left[ \sigma_T \mp i \sigma_H \right] (\omega = \omega_c)= \sigma_0 (-\text{ve}), \frac{\sigma_0}{1 + (2 \omega_c \tau)^2} (+\text{ve}). \ee
+\be \text{Re} \left[ \sigma_T \pm i \sigma_H \right] (\omega = \omega_c)= \sigma_0 (+\text{ve}), \frac{\sigma_0}{1 + (2 \omega_c \tau)^2} (-\text{ve}). \ee

-In the quantum limit, where $\omega_c \tau \gg 1$, one finds that the noise contribution at $q = 0$ tends to go to zero in one case, while it is finite in the other.
+In the quantum Hall limit, where $\omega_c \tau \gg 1$, one finds that the noise contribution at $q = 0$ tends to go to zero in one case, while it is finite in the other.
 (See also Ref.~\cite{PhysRevLett.129.046801} for an experiment that probes the optical conductivity of a quantum Hall system by confining it to an appropriate cavity observes a related effect.)
-Thus, a probe separated at distances much larger than the magnetic length from the material will exhibit virtually no relaxation due to the presence of a Hall bar when placed in the $-\hat{z}$ direction while experiencing a significant contribution to the relxation from the presence of the material when placed in the opposite direction, at low temperatures.
+Thus, a probe separated at distances much larger than the magnetic length from the material will exhibit virtually no relaxation due to the presence of a Hall bar when oriented in the $-\hat{z}$ direction (in alignement with the external field) while experiencing a significant contribution to the relxation from the presence of the material when placed in the opposite direction, at low temperatures.
 Another simple way of seeing this result emerge is by noting that the magnetic field component $b_\pm$ can be connected to the appropriate current matrix elements $j_\pm = j_x \pm i j_y$ in the material.
 These current matrix elements only serve to increase or decrease the Landau level index, respectively, at $q = 0$.
-In particular, for $B$ in the +$\hat{z}$ direction, $j_x + ij_y$ serves to increase the Landau level index, and its fluctuations as zero temperature are finite, while those of $j_x - ij_y$ are small due to Fermi blocking.
+In particular, $j_x + ij_y$ serves to increase the Landau level index, and its fluctuations at zero temperature are finite, while those of $j_x - ij_y$ are small due to Fermi blocking.
 Consequently, the relaxation of the probe placed in the $+\hat{z}$ direction, which is due to $b_+$ fluctuations, will be finite, while in the case the probe dipole is placed in the $-\hat{z}$ direction, the relevant fluctuations are that of $b_-$, which will approach zero as the temperature is lowered.